Doctor of Occupational Therapy (DrOT)

 Linking Research, Education and Practice

-The DrOT is a post-professional, advanced practice clinical degree that provides occupational therapists with skills and knowledge to enhance current practice.
+The DrOT is an advanced practice clinical degree for applicants with either an entry-level Master of Occupational Therapy degree or a Bachelor's degree in occupational therapy, plus an earned master's degree in any field.
+The DrOT degree program provides occupational therapists with skills and knowledge to enhance their current practice.

 The program prepares students to be innovators in traditional and emerging areas of occupational therapy.
 The student will also have the opportunity to develop and/or refine academic and clinical teaching skills.

 The sequence of courses provides the DrOT graduate with the skills to assume leadership in meeting the healthcare needs of clients in a variety of settings; the program has an emphasis on service to underserved and vulnerable populations.

 The DrOT will educate occupational therapists for leadership roles in advanced occupational therapy practice as master clinicians, clinical researchers, advocates, managers, and educators.
 Program graduates will strengthen occupational therapy practice in regional health and human service organizations and promote the evidence-based practice of occupational therapy.

 The DrOT is a separate and distinct degree from a Ph.D. or ScD., which are considered research degrees in the occupational therapy profession.

 The DrOT curriculum will include web-based and web-hybrid courses.
 Web-hybrid combines online and on-campus classes.
 Through an individual study plan, your research interests will be incorporated into your coursework.